replicatedhq/embedded-cluster/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command install     Installs and starts the server as a systemd service kubectl     kubectl controls the Kubernetes cluster manager run         Runs the server start       Starts the systemd service stop        Stops the systemd service version     Prints version information
+  completion  Generate the autocompletion script for the specified shell help        Help about any command install     Installs and starts a controller+worker as a systemd service kubectl     kubectl controls the Kubernetes cluster manager run         Runs a controller+worker node start       Starts the systemd service stop        Stops the systemd service version     Prints version information

 Flags:
-  -d, --debug                Debug logging (default: false) -h, --help                 help for helmbin
+  -d, --debug                Enables debug logging
+  -h, --help                 help for helmbin

 Use "helmbin [command] --help" for more information about a command.